Callander and Oban Railway: The present day

 The passenger service continues between Oban and Glasgow.
-There are six daily trains (one not running on Saturdays), taking about 3 hours 6 minutes, with an additional train from Oban to Dalmally and back on Mondays to Fridays.
+There are six daily trains (one not running on Saturdays), taking about 3 hours 6 minutes, with an additional train from Oban to Dalmally and back primarily catering for schools traffic on Mondays to Fridays.
 Four trains run each way on Sundays.
 Some trains run combined with Fort William trains between Crianlarich and Glasgow.

 Ben Cruachan Quarry Branch

-A mineral branch was built to Ben Cruachan Quarry, climbing into the hill from a connection about one kilometre east of Loch awe station.
+A mineral branch was built to Ben Cruachan Quarry, climbing into the hill from a connection about one kilometre east of Loch Awe station.
 Referred to as the Ben Cruachan Quarry Branch, it closed in 1916.

 It was built as a zig zag railway so as to reach the quarry which was situated high on the steep mountainside.

 During construction of the West Highland Railway, material was taken by rail from this branch for the viaducts on that line.

 The quarry and the line closed in 1910.
 The line itself was dismantled around 1916.
 Its trackbed can still be clearly traced, and many of the wooden sleepers are still in situ.